Preferencesoft/Bracketext/README.md

 [MacroName1|param_1_1| ... |param_1_N1] text1 [MacroName2|param_2_1| ... |param_2_N2] text2 [MacroName3|param_3_1| ... |param_3_N3]

-Such a macro is represented by Bracketext as a tree and transformed into a call to a PowerShell function:
+Such a macro is represented by Bracketext as a tree and transformed into a call to a `Lua` function:

     MacroName1
         |                        \        \           \